 On the one hand, „Made in China“ these days implies a very high level of (hardware) quality.
 It‘s probably high time to get rid of some old prejudices.

 On the other hand, we do know of some cases where the MiniBrute (loose keyboard metal plates) and the MicroBrute (constant tone signal, impossible to make it stop) have been known to wander off to the eternal hunting grounds after only 18 months.
-Our dire wish is that the MatrixBrute will give us many (many, many) years of acoustic pleasure.
-A long life seems only fitting for such a special instrument.

 Some Thoughts On Sound